-14. SOCIAL EVENTS.
+- 14. SOCIAL EVENTS.
 The JROTC battalion hosts two major social activities during the year.
 The first is a Battalion Dining-Out which is held in late October or early November.
 The purpose of this very popular event is to bring together the cadets (in dress uniform), parents, and other family members to learn more about the JROTC program and to get to know each other better.
 The second social event is a cadet Military Ball which is held in April.
 The Military Ball provides the cadets and their dates the opportunity to participate in a military style dinner and dance, including hearing from a distinguished speaker.
 At both events, cadets have a good time, while becoming more knowledgeable about and confident in different social settings.

-15. PREPARING FOR JROTC.
+Prior to these events, all cadets receive etiquette classes. - 15.
+PREPARING FOR JROTC.
 There are no preparation requirements prior to starting classes.
 You just need to come ready to do your best in all areas of the program.